Treatments for Anal Incontinence

 External Anal Sphincteroplasty

-If there is tear in the anal sphincter muscle, women may be good candidates for a surgery called anal sphincteroplasty.
-Most often injuries to the anal sphincter muscle occur with perineal lacerations as a sequalae of vaginal childbirth and might require surgical repair or revision outside of the postpartum period.
+If the patient has a tear in her anal sphincter muscle, she may be a good candidate for a surgery called anal sphincteroplasty.
+Most often injuries to the anal sphincter muscle occur with perineal lacerations as a sequelae of vaginal childbirth and might require surgical repair or revision outside of the postpartum period.
 An anal sphincteroplasty repairs the tear in the sphincter muscle and rebuilds the perineal body (area between the rectum and vagina).
 It does not require any incisions on the abdomen, and women go home from the hospital on the same day as surgery.
 After surgery, women are advised to pursue specialized pelvic floor physical therapy to improve the function of the newly reattached anal sphincter and pelvic floor muscles.

 How does a woman select the best treatment for her anal incontinence or accidental bowel leakage symptoms?

 A pelvic floor specialist at the IPHP will perform a thorough evaluation to determine the cause of each woman’s anal incontinence and then determine each woman’s individual treatment goals.
 The specialist will then work with each woman to help select the best treatment regimen.
 Most women’s anal incontinence will improve with conservative treatments such as behavior modification, diet changes, and pelvic floor muscle exercises.
-However, some women need additional therapy with an Eclipse device, sacral neuromodulation, or anal sphincteroplasty.
+However, some women need additional therapy with sacral neuromodulation or anal sphincteroplasty.